 It’s less harsh than using a color stripper and requires no extra effort than what you’d normally be doing, i.e., washing your hair!
 So far, I’ve used clarifying shampoo to successfully fade two bright, semi-permanent dyes.
 In this article, I’ll share my methods and photos.

-What Is Clarifying Shampoo?
+What is Clarifying Shampoo?

-Clarifying shampoo is a product used to cleanse hair while also removing buildup of excess product and dye.
+Clarifying shampoo is a product used to cleanse hair while also removing the buildup of excess product and dye.
 As you use hair products and come into contact with hard water or chlorine, mineral deposits and chemicals begin to weigh your hair down.
 If your hair starts to feel lifeless and your normal shampoo isn’t getting the job done, it may be time to use a clarifying shampoo.
 The ultra-cleaning aspects of it make it perfect for someone who is aiming to fade a semi-permanent hair color!

 How to Remove Hair Dye With Clarifying Shampoo